The assessment of students’ learning and progress is central to effective teaching and learning. The purpose of this assessment is:

 - External examination including GCSE/BTEC/GCE examinations

-More exams information can be found by visiting the Noticeboard.
+More exams information can be found on the Exam Information page.

 Teaching over time is resulting in high levels of progress in all Key Stages and subjects in the school and for all groups of learners.
 It is supporting standards in GCSE and AS examinations which are much higher than those found nationally.
 Teachers know their subjects extremely well and are secure in their knowledge of the needs of each of their students to ensure that the levels of challenge are appropriate for all individuals and groups to enable the highest possible rates of progress.
 Students who are academically more able are equally stretched to reach the highest possible standards in their examinations.